I spy a Thai Noodle Salad with Peanut Lime Dressing that wants to loooove you. ♡

 - a couple BIG squeezes of lime juice (to taste)

-- 4 ounces brown rice noodles (regular rice noodles are fine, too)
+- 4 ounces brown rice noodles (affiliate link)

 - 1 lb. boneless skinless chicken breasts